WarDove/iac-vsphere/README.md

 ## Usage/Examples

-Packer scripts should be launched only with with bash executable -> `packer-build`
+Packer scripts should be launched only with bash executable -> `packer-build`

 Data containin file examples are shown below.